project-sekai-ctf/sekaictf-2022/README.md

 > You should have received a copy of the GNU Affero General Public License
 > along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Non-code content in this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](cc-by-nc-sa).
+Any **non-code/program content** (writeups, READMEs, descriptions) in this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](cc-by-nc-sa):

 > [SEKAI CTF 2022 Challenges and Solutions](https://github.com/project-sekai-ctf/sekaictf-2022/) by Project SEKAI CTF team and contributors is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].